Mushfiq2007027/Database-SQL-Project/README.md

 4. Run PL/SQL blocks, procedures, and functions for data manipulation and retrieval.
 5. Execute queries to analyze and report on hospital bed bookings.

----

-## Contact

-For feedback, questions, or collaboration, feel free to reach out.